-Also knows as “The One That Tried to Be Better Than It Was.”
+Also known as “The One That Tried to Be Better Than It Was.”
 Part 5 gets a lot of crap for being dull, boring, having insane plot-holes and a rubbery-looking Freddy Face.
 However, it also has a lot of ambition.
 Teen Pregnancy!
 Rape!
 Single Motherdom!
 Abortion!
 A revision to the famous “1-2 Freddy’s Coming For You” song!
 These topics can be disastrous for a horror film aimed at teenagers in 1989 which is probably why they were just touched on briefly and not at all because of the numerous script revision and constant rotation of writers.
 The film also looks beautiful.
 The dark gothic feel brings this series back to its roots as a horror film instead of a comedy-horror.
 It’s too bad the script is a convoluted shitstorm.
 I still can’t tell you what was Freddy’s official cause of “death” in this thing?
 An unborn ghost kid pukes an umbilical cord at him?
 He becomes Baby Freddy but his adult arm bursts out of his long-dead mother’s stomach?
 Sorry- Spoiler Alert.

 Best Death: Greta’s torturous death doesn’t get a lot of love from horror fans.
 Even though most of it wound up on the cutting room floor, the idea that she was being fed her own insides while the party guests (in her dream) are laughing their asses off is pretty fucking dark.
 Yay.

 - Nightmare on Elm Street 2: Freddy’s Revenge (1985)